NLnetLabs/unbound/doc/unbound.conf.rst

 outgoing-num-tcp: *<number>*
     Number of outgoing TCP buffers to allocate per thread.
-    If set to 0, or if :ref:`do-tcp: no<unbound.conf.do-tcp>`, no TCP queries to authoritative servers are done.
+    If set to 0, or if :ref:`do-tcp: no<unbound.conf.do-tcp>` is set, no TCP queries to authoritative servers are done.
     For larger installations increasing this value is a good idea.

     Default: 10